xzhang03/NidaqGUI/Getting_started/readme.md

 ![UI2](./maingui_menu.png)

 Click on "Load Config", you can choose which config file to load into computer RAM.
-Each config is meant for a different experiemnt, so you are doing different experiments each day, you just need to switch configs as opposed to re-adjusting the parameters with a config.
+Each config is meant for a different experiemnt, so you are doing different experiments each day, you just need to switch configs as opposed to re-adjusting the parameters within the same config.
 The tester is used to make sure that your configs work before deploying.
 To edit a config, simply click on the [ns_config] name on the right of "Menu".

 #### 2. Starting from "ns_config_default.m", here are the minimal number of things you will need to change to do an experiment.
   1. Change the path to a folder that exists on your computer.